InquilineKea/oldgithub/_posts/longevityguide.md

 OTHER longevity guides: Michael Rae, crsociety.org, livingthecrway.com have many guides.

+Provide moral support to biohackers and human guinea pigs - they get so much hate, but they produce so much data that is so valuable to other people, whether or not their interventions work.

 Make sure you stay relevant/important long-run (so consume long content, try to vlog some portions of your life so future people [the people who will be MOST important in developing the technology to solve the longevity thing] ]will be able to see the "young version of you")

 If you have kids, consider co-raising them in a commune (qiaochu/alterman/conor white-sullivan consider this).
 It may significantly reduce the amount of intergenerational trauma that is experienced.

 ====